 A method of water treatment.
 Bring a very lightweight and compact treatment, like a collapsible filter bottle.
 On my last TCT hike, because water sources were rarely more than an hour apart, I rarely bothered filling my bladder with water, simply carrying a Lifestraw Go filter bottle and quickly refilling it when I wanted a drink.
-See the ones covered in my review of backpacking accessories, and all of my water filter reviews at The Big Outside.
+For a group of three or more people, I like the convenience and ease of a gravity filter.
+See my review of backpacking accessories, and all of my water filter reviews at The Big Outside.